HarvardPL/formulog/docs/03_goal_directed_evaluation.md

 checking, but before program validation (i.e., before the checks described in the "Program safety" section are run).
 This means that you are allowed to write "invalid" Formulog programs, so long as that when they are rewritten, they pass the validation checks.
 For example, this program is invalid evaluated bottom-up, since there are unbound variables (in the head of the rules):

 ```
-output member(i32, i32 list)
+rel member(i32, i32 list)
 member(X, X :: _Xs).
 member(X, _Y :: Xs) :- member(X, Xs).
 ```